Updated: Nov 29

 The halo around the root could mean that the tooth is still healing

 Immediately after finishing the root canal, your dentist will take an x-ray of the tooth to verify completion of the procedure.
 If the tooth had a dark halo around the root prior to beginning treatment, it will still have it afterwards.
 This is completely normal because the tooth is still healing and it takes time for the dark circle to go away on the x-ray.

 Here is an x-ray of what the halo looks like before the root canal.
 It is basically a dark circle around the tip of the root.
 We call that dark halo a radiolucent lesion.
-This is an x-ray of what a tooth that needs root canal looks like.

 Here is an x-ray of what the tooth is supposed to look like with a successful root canal immediately after completing the treatment.
 The halo should still be present around the tip of the root.
 The difference on this x-ray is that the root filling material is present, which is the white line going through the entire root.

 Why is the halo still present on the x-ray?

 The halo on the x-ray is basically devoid of bone because the abscess destroyed all of it.
 The healing process is initiated after the completion of the root canal but it takes time for your body to heal.
 It will take at least 1-2 years for your body to fill back in all of the destroyed bone.

 If you go in for your dental check ups every 6 months, you should see that halo get smaller with each subsequent x-ray.
 That is an indication that the tooth is healing.

 The reason for the extended healing time is because bone tends to heal slowly.
 It is similar to if you broke your arm, you're in a cast for at least weeks if not months.
 It takes time for the bone to repair.

 There isn't much that you need to do about this condition aside from keeping good oral hygiene practices.
 You simply need to give your body time to heal the tooth and the surrounding bone.